osg-htc/user-school-2023/docs/materials/osg/part1-ex3-hardware-diffs.md

 | 64 GB  | 10            | 9             |               |

-In the meantime, between checking on your local jobs, start the next section – but take a break every few minutes to switch back to `ap1` and record progress on your PATh Facility jobs.
+In the meantime, between checking on your local jobs, start the next section – but take a break every few minutes to switch back to `ap1` and record progress on your PATh jobs.

-## Checking OS Pool memory availability
+## Checking OSPool memory availability

-Now you will do essentially the same thing on the OS Pool.
+Now you will do essentially the same thing on the OSPool.

 1. Log in or switch to `ap40.uw.osg-htc.org`